Skip to main content

 What is a heatmap?

-Heatmaps are a visual representation of activity, where ‘heat’ is used to show frequency and intensity.
-In the world of websites, apps and digital tools, heatmaps provide a visual way to understand user behavior by showing how visitors interact with various onscreen elements.
+When used as analytics tools, heatmaps act as a visual representation of activity that – in the world of websites, apps and digital tools – provide a clear way to understand user behavior by showing how visitors interact with various onscreen elements.

 The principles that determine the way a heatmap is displayed have been lifted straight from the concept behind thermal vision, thermal imaging, and weather mapping.
 With thermal imaging cameras, for example, different temperatures are displayed on a spectrum of color, from blue (cool) to red (hot).
 That concept has been co-opted for UX and UI analytics to help visualize how much activity and attention various parts of a digital property receive.